NREUP at Michigan State University

 Our students have presented posters at MSU's Mid-SURE 2014 conference, as well as at the 2014 MI-LSAMP Undergraduate Research Symposium.
 We are particularly proud of Osvaldo Diaz-Rodriguez and Tai Nguyen for winning the first place prize for best presentation at MI-LSAMP on November 1, 2014.

 MI-LSAMP 2014: Asia Youngblood and Jamilia Johnson (Mathematics majors) presented a poster on their team's research "Modeling Interactions between Various Cell Populations in a Cancerous System".
-Osvaldo Diaz-Rdriguez and Tai Nguyen (Actuarial Science majors) presented a poster and gave an oral presentation on their research "Competing Dynamics: Analyzing Market Share in a Duopoly".
+Osvaldo Diaz-Rodriguez and Tai Nguyen (Actuarial Science majors) presented a poster and gave an oral presentation on their research "Competing Dynamics: Analyzing Market Share in a Duopoly".

 MI-LSAMP 2014: Osvaldo and Tai accepting their award for best presentation.